trezm/BootsolesJS/readme.md

 - (If npm is not installed) follow directions here: https://github.com/npm/npm
 - (If bower is not installed) run `npm install -g bower` You'll also need to install grunt;
-- `npm install -g grunt grunt-cli`
+- `sudo npm install -g grunt grunt-cli`

 #### To Install:
 - Run the command `npm install`